What is enduro?

 Also, remember to get off the track if you have a mechanical issue - regardless of whether you are repairing it on the spot, or you continuing on foot, leave a clean line for other racers.

 After finishing the Stage, all you have to do is to slap high fives and exchange remarks about the most epic sections and saves (or not ...).
 It is however recommended to stop a few meters further, not to block the finish line for the next competitors.

 What does it look like?
 Decoration and afterparty

 You will also have time to share the impressions after the last Stage.
 It's worth coming back to the competition base and eat a recovery meal, which you will receive if you have your number plate with you.
-Then throw it (the number plate, not a meal!) into the box, from which we will draw prizes for all participants at the decoration.
+Then throw it (the number plate, not the meal!) into the box, from which we will draw some nice prizes for all participants at the decoration.
 What happens later, you have to see for yourself!
 We can only suggest you don’t drive your car to the decoration ;)

 How timing works?

-To measure time, we use the Sport Ident system, the same as in Enduro World Series.
+To measure time, we use the Sport Ident system, the same as in the Enduro World Series.
 It uses a timing chip attached to the top tube of your frame.
 It works without contact - at the start and finish line just pass through the gate.

 The racing time, determining your place in the competition, is the sum of all Special Stages.
 The transfer time between Stages is not measured.

 Can I repeat the Stage?